jupyterlab/jupyter-ai/docs/source/users/index.md

 a function that runs 5 test cases of the lowest common multiple function
 ```

-### Interpolating IPython in prompts
+### Interpolating in prompts

-Using curly brace syntax, you can include variables and other IPython expressions in your
+Using curly brace syntax, you can include variables and other Python expressions in your
 prompt.
 This lets you execute a prompt using code that the IPython kernel knows about,
 but that is not in the current cell.